Share this post:

 Simply put, Colt Walker E Company, 120 is the final military contract Colt Walker ever produced, but the story of this Walker is not so simple.
 It has a rich history in the place of Colt firearms, an immaculately documented provenance, and a condition that ranks it as one of the finest examples in the world.
 The revolver sold in September of 2019 for $1,035,000 making it the FOURTH gun sold over $1 million in a five auction span at Rock Island Auction Company.

-Few firearms owned and used by founding fathers during the American Revolutionary War survive, and none are known, other than this pair, to remain in private hands so it should be no surprise these pistols landed at number two on our list.
 Only two founders, George Washington and Alexander Hamilton served in the Continental Army with distinction.
+Thus, few firearms owned and used by founding fathers during the American Revolutionary War survive, and none are known, other than this pair, to remain in private hands.
+It's no surprise they earned a spot on this most expensive gun list.

 Alexander Hamilton, who graces the $10 bill, was a Founding Father, revolutionary war patriot, and first United States Secretary of the Treasury.
 His story became a Broadway phenomenon and renewed interest in this key figure in the nascent history of the United States.
 Hamilton's pistols are in fine condition and fully functional.